Archie Moore: The Atlantic Coast

-Years later when asked about the fight with Morrow, Archie would claim he had accidentally fouled Morrow and reached out his hand as a sign of an apology, but this wasn’t what happened.
-He had also forgotten he had told the newspapers what had really happened while he was in California before his fight with Bob Dunlap, saying, “I never dreamed this kid could hurt me.
-I thought I’d spar a bit and see what he had.
-He hit me hard.
-I got up and he swarmed all over me.
-Never was I so humiliated.”

-He fought a solid 14 fights in 1948, losing again to Charles by a knockout in nine, losing to Henry Hall by a decision in ten and to Lloyd Gibson by a disqualification in four.
-But he also beat Ted Lowry, by a decision in ten, and Hall in a rematch, also by decision.

 In 1949, he had 13 bouts, going 12–1.
 He defeated the Alabama Kid twice; by knockout in four and by knockout in three, Bob Satterfield by a knockout in three, Bivins by a knockout in eight, future World Light Heavyweight Champion and IBHOF inductee Harold Johnson by a decision, Bob Sikes by a knockout in three and Phil Muscato by a decision.
 He lost to Clinton Bacon by a disqualification in six.
 By Moore's standards, 1950 was a vacation year for him: he only had two fights, winning both, including a 10-round decision in a rematch with Lydell.

 In 1951, Moore boxed 18 times, winning 16, losing one, and drawing one.
 He went on an Argentinian tour, fighting seven times there, winning six and drawing one.
 In between those seven fights, he found time for a trip to Montevideo, Uruguay, where he defeated Vicente Quiroz by a knockout in six.
 He knocked out Bivins in nine and split two decisions with Johnson.